Oobleck Science: Solid or Liquid?

 How about boiling an egg?
 Once the egg is cooked it can’t be changed back to its original condition.
-This is called a chemical change and it can also be seen in spoiled food, burning wood or rusted metal.
+This transformative process is called a chemical change.
+You see it in spoiled food, burning wood or rusted metal.
 Also, chemical reactions happen when something is broken apart and new matter takes its place.
 A great way to think of this is when a candle is lit or a cold pack melts.

 Now, try to make Oobleck.
 What, you say?
-Oobleck.
+Oobleck!
 Do you remember the Dr. Seuss book Bartholomew and the Oobleck?
-This recipe will allow you and your child to create this strange substance, and witness the amazingly weird oscillation between solid and liquid that occurs!
+This oobleck recipe will allow you and your child to create this strange substance, and witness the amazingly weird oscillation between solid and liquid that occurs.